Gross-to-Net Pay

 Gross-to-net pay is the payroll calculation path that starts with gross pay and ends with the employee’s final net pay.

-From a payroll perspective, this is one of the most useful umbrella concepts on the site because it ties together earnings, taxable wages, withholding, deductions, and final payment.
-Many separate payroll terms make the most sense only when seen as part of the gross-to-net flow.
+From a payroll perspective, this is one of the most useful umbrella concepts on the site because it ties together earnings, taxable wages, withholding, deductions, and payment.
+Most paycheck terms are easier to understand once the reader sees where they sit in the same sequence.

 Why Gross-to-Net Pay Matters

-• how payroll explains the paycheck from start to finish
+• how payroll explains a paycheck from start to finish

-• how payroll reviewers troubleshoot unexpected net pay
+• how payroll reviewers troubleshoot an unexpected net amount

 Where It Appears In Payroll Workflow